ameisner/lsst_decam_recipe/README.md

    19.0.0+2   	current v19_0_0 setup
 ```

-Say that you cloned the ``ap_verify_hits2015`` repo within a base directory called ``$DATA``.
+Say that you cloned the ``ap_verify_hits2015`` repo within a directory called ``$DATA``.
 Then you can bring the raw DECam data that we'll be working with into the Butler repository as follows:

 ```
 ingestImagesDecam.py DATA --filetype raw $DATA/ap_verify_hits2015/raw/*.fz --mode=link